Atomas: Hierarchical Alignment on Molecule-Text for Unified Molecule Understanding and Generation: EXPERIMENTS

 \subsection{Visualization and Qualitative Analysis}

-\textbf{Visualization} To better understand the proposed method, we present the visualization of the adaptive polymerization module in \Cref{The visualization of hierarchical set to set alignment.}.
-The molecule in the figure is formed by combining atoms at positions 0-15 and at sites 16-26 through dehydration condensation.
-At the atom level, individual atoms are aligned with words.
-At the fragment level, Atomas clusters atoms (words) with similar semantics into functional groups (phrases) using an adaptive polymerization module.
-At the molecule level, Atomas further clusters functional groups into monomers, emphasizing information at the molecular level.
-As shown in \Cref{The visualization of hierarchical set to set alignment.}, from fragment level to molecule level, Atomas clusters atoms at sites 0-13 and 15 together to form a monomer-like structure.
-This indicates that Atomas is more inclined towards focusing on macro-level information as it ascends the hierarchy.
+\textbf{Visualization:} To better understand Atomas, we present the visualization of the adaptive polymerization module in \Cref{The visualization of hierarchical set to set alignment.}.
+The molecule is formed by combining atoms at positions 0-15 and at sites 16-26 through dehydration condensation.
+From atom level to fragment level, Atomas clusters atoms (words) into functional groups (phrases) using an adaptive polymerization module.
+From fragment level to molecule level, Atomas clusters atoms at sites 0-13 and 15 together to form a monomer-like structure.
+This indicates Atomas tends to focus on macro-level information as it ascends the hierarchy.

-\textbf{Qualitative Analysis} In \Cref{case study mol gen.}, we can see that \citep{christofidellis2023unifying, edwards-etal-2022-translation} generate the `AMP` structure, but neglect the fine-grained information `2-hydroxy`.
-Conversely, Atomas can successfully generate the `2-hydroxy-AMP` structure, which highlights the significance of hierarchical alignment in capturing the relationship between molecular substructures and textual fragments.
-As shown in \Cref{case study mol caption.}, \citep{christofidellis2023unifying, edwards-etal-2022-translation,pei-etal-2023-biot5} are all insufficient in distinguishing between the `D-glutamate` and `L-glutamate` enantiomers, indicating they failed to accurately capture their stereochemical differences.
-This oversight can lead to significant inaccuracies in chemical analysis and interpretation.
-In contrast, Atomas successfully generates a more comprehensive and accurate description of molecules.
-This highlights the usefulness of hierarchical alignment models in improving molecule captioning task.